benelder/kanoodle-3d/BENCHMARK-QUICKSTART.md

 ## What Gets Tested

-Each of the 20 test cases:
+Each of the test cases (default: 2 tests, 3 starting pieces):
-- Starts with 3 pieces already placed on the board
+- Starts with configurable number of pieces already placed on the board (default: 3, range: 0-11)
 - Each piece has at least 2 atoms touching the base (z=0)
 - No pieces are colliding
-- The `solve()` method fills in the remaining 9 pieces
+- The `solve()` method fills in the remaining pieces

+Use `--pieces` or `-p` to specify a different number of starting pieces:
+- `--pieces 0`: Solve from empty board (all 12 pieces)
+- `--pieces 3`: Default - solve remaining 9 pieces
+- `--pieces 11`: Solve remaining 1 piece

 ## Output